No Name (Montenegrin band)

-No Name (Но нејм was a Montenegrin boyband, best known for the controversies surrounding their participation in the national pre-selection for the Eurovision Song Contest.
-The group made its debut in 2005, with the song "Zauvijek moja" (Forever Mine) (Milan Perić/Slaven Knezović), winning the 2005 Europjesma and thus representing Serbia and Montenegro in the Eurovision Song Contest 2005.
-The group fared 7th in the ESC with a total of 137 points, succeeding in obtaining the straight pass to the final of the Eurovision Song Contest 2006 for Serbia and Montenegro.
+No Name (Но нејм was a Montenegrin boyband, founded on 19 November 2003.

+No Name is best known for the controversies surrounding their participation in the national pre-selection for the Eurovision Song Contest.
+The group made its debut in 2005, with the song Zauvijek moja (Forever Mine), winning the 2005 Europjesma and thus representing Serbia and Montenegro in the Eurovision Song Contest 2005.
+The group placed 7th in the ESC with a total of 137 points, succeeding in obtaining the straight pass to the final of the Eurovision Song Contest 2006 for Serbia and Montenegro.
+However, due to controversy following the band's selection to represent the country again the following year, Serbia and Montenegro withdrew from the contest.
+In both cases, the situation was inflamed by Serbian and Montenegrin politicians, and was taken as symbolic of nationalist movements within the two countries.

+History

-It was founded on 19 November 2003.
+No Name was founded on 19 November 2003.

 In November 2006, bassist Marko Perić left the group for an unknown reason.